Cosmic microwave background: Primordial gravitational waves

+Models of "slow-roll" cosmic inflation in the early universe predicts primordial gravitational waves that would impact the polarisation of the cosmic microwave background, creating a specific pattern of B-mode polarization.
+Detection of this pattern would support the theory of inflation and their strength can confirm and exclude different models of inflation.

+While claims that this characteristic pattern of B-mode polarization had been measured by BICEP2 instrument were later attributed to cosmic dust due to new results of the Planck experiment, subsequent reanalysis with compensation for foreground dust show limits in agreement with results from Lambda-CDM models.

 Gravitational lensing

 The second type of B-modes was discovered in 2013 using the South Pole Telescope with help from the Herschel Space Observatory.
 In October 2014, a measurement of the B-mode polarization at 150 GHz was published by the POLARBEAR experiment.
 Compared to BICEP2, POLARBEAR focuses on a smaller patch of the sky and is less susceptible to dust effects.
 The team reported that POLARBEAR's measured B-mode polarization was of cosmological origin (and not just due to dust) at a 97.2% confidence level.

-Microwave background observations

-Subsequent to the discovery of the CMB, hundreds of cosmic microwave background experiments have been conducted to measure and characterize the signatures of the radiation.
-The most famous experiment is probably the NASA Cosmic Background Explorer (COBE) satellite that orbited in 1989–1996 and which detected and quantified the large scale anisotropies at the limit of its detection capabilities.
-Inspired by the initial COBE results of an extremely isotropic and homogeneous background, a series of ground- and balloon-based experiments quantified CMB anisotropies on smaller angular scales over the next decade.
-The primary goal of these experiments was to measure the angular scale of the first acoustic peak, for which COBE did not have sufficient resolution.
-These measurements were able to rule out cosmic strings as the leading theory of cosmic structure formation, and suggested cosmic inflation was the right theory.